nogai3/25w14milk/README.md

 - 🧠 **Own kernel build** Minecraft. +to the speed
 - 🔥 **New blocks, entities, lighting systems** - all through the actual Minecraft code!
 - ⚙  **There`s no Forge/Fabric/Quilt** - we don't modify the game, **we become it.**
+- 🌐 **AI integration** - integration of our own AI model (LighSync Gemini) allows you to get answers to your questions without leaving the game
 - 🎮 Everything that's going on - is all ours.
 No restrictions.

 ---